 “Everybody who lives in this country should learn to program a computer, because it teaches you how to think.”
 Steve Jobs

-The Government of Singapore is taking steps to make sure that Singaporeans, both young and old, will have the fundamental skills and attributes to thrive in the digital age.
-For the young they are beginning to introduce computer science (coding) in upper Primary levels, starting with basic principals, learning and activities, progressing with the age of students.
+The Government of Singapore is now taking steps to ensure that Singaporeans, both young and old, will have the fundamental skills and attributes to thrive in the digital age.
+For the young, they are beginning to introduce computer science (coding) in upper Primary levels, starting with basic principals, learning and activities and progressing with the age of students.

 SIS Semarang is following up by offering students in lower secondary (middle school) the opportunity to develop coding skills at a much younger age.
-This change in curriculum will be beneficial to get kids up to speed at a younger age.
-This was initiated so that when students reach their senior secondary IGCSE years, they are well equipped to take on more complicated and difficult coding challenges.
+This change in curriculum will be beneficial for getting kids up to speed at a younger age.
+This was initiated, so that when students reach their senior secondary IGCSE years, they are well equipped to take on more complicated and difficult coding challenges.

 So what is coding?
 At its most basic, learning how to code is students learning how to direct machines on what to do.
 This requires students to master problem-solving skills.
 One skill is known as computational thinking, this involves fragmenting larger tasks into a logical sequence of compact steps, determining errors and coming up with new perspectives when necessary.
 Now let’s get coding!